 - Seamlessly collaborate, share and manage content, knowledge, files and applications

-Key differences between using SharePoint Online and a file server
+Key differences between using SharePoint Online vs file server

 - Anywhere access